Statement from the Barker Commission

-Why have we established this commission?
+Why did we establish this commission?

-It will also ask:
+It also asked:

-- does the boundary between health and social care need to be redrawn?
-If so where and how?
+- Does the boundary between health and social care need to be redrawn?
+If so, where and how?
 What other ways of defining health and social care needs could be more relevant?

 What is the relationship between the commission and The King’s Fund?

 The commission was independent of The King's Fund and determined its own recommendations.
 The interim and final reports were from the commission, not The King's Fund.
 The King's Fund met the costs of the commission, agreed its terms of reference and appointed its members.

 How is the commission different to previous reviews?

 Various reviews of the management and funding of health and social care have been conducted in recent years including separate reviews of NHS and social care funding by The King's Fund.
 What set this commission apart from other reviews past and present is that it fundamentally re-examined the terms of the post-war settlement under which the NHS and social care systems remain separate, with different entitlements, funding and legal frameworks.